ministryofjustice/hmpps-prisoner-finance-sync-api/README.md

 For details of the current proposed architecture [view our C4 documentation](./docs/architecture)

+## Coverage
+### Show coverage in intellij
+- Build the project
+- Go to Run in the main menu.
+- Select Manage Coverage Reports
+- Add the files in build/jacoco/
+- Click OK.
+The coverage report will now appear in the Coverage Tool Window and the code will be highlighted in the editor.

+### Open Coverage report in the browser
+To visualize the reports in the browser:
+- Build the project
+- Open the `index.html` files in the folders under `build/reports/jacoco`

 ## API Documentation
 Is available on a running local server at http://localhost:8080/swagger-ui/index.html#/